 Facing charges of possession with intent to deliver a controlled substance seems hopeless, but it is not.
 There are many defenses available, including:

 - Unlawful search and seizure: If drugs were found as part of an illegal search, they are thrown out as evidence, which is incredibly damaging to the prosecution’s case.

 - No reading of rights: If you were arrested and the officer did not read you the Miranda warning, any statements you made can be thrown out as evidence.

 - No possession: Simply being around a drug is not enough to charge a person with drug trafficking or possession.
 The prosecution must prove that you had constructive possession of the drug.
 This means they must prove that you knew of the drugs and that you intended to use them for your benefit or for the benefit of someone else.

 - Entrapment: A very difficult defense to prove, but if a law enforcement officer coerced you into taking actions you otherwise would not have, it is considered entrapment and can provide a valid defense.

 Our Philadelphia Criminal Defense Lawyers can Help with Your Charges

 Facing charges for drug trafficking is very scary, as convictions carry very harsh sentences.
-If you have been charged, our Philadelphia drug possession lawyers at van der Veen, Hartshorn and Levin are here to help.
+If you have been charged, our Philadelphia drug possession lawyers at van der Veen, Hartshorn, Levin & Lindheim are here to help.
 We know the defenses available in these cases and will use them effectively to give you the best chance of beating the charges.
 Call us today at (215) 486-0123 or contact us online to schedule a free consultation.